hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 ### Setting up the filesystem

 Let's get started by setting up our directory.
-First let's copy over our meta data and the full sailfish output files.
+First let's copy over our metadata and the full sailfish output files.

 ```
 $ bsub -Is -R "rusage[mem=16000]" -q interactive bash